Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 18.21.05 UTC
+- WIB: Jumat, 7 Maret 2025 19.49.32 UTC
-- WITA: Jumat, 7 Maret 2025 19.21.05 UTC
+- WITA: Jumat, 7 Maret 2025 20.49.32 UTC
-- WIT: Jumat, 7 Maret 2025 20.21.05 UTC
+- WIT: Jumat, 7 Maret 2025 21.49.32 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational